What HIPAA Cybersecurity Requirements Actually Demand

 Transmission Security (§164.312(e)(1))

-All ePHI transmitted over electronic communications networks must be protected against unauthorized access.
-Encryption and integrity controls are both addressable specifications — but the risk of transmitting ePHI over unencrypted channels is so high that OCR expects encryption in virtually all circumstances.
+All ePHI transmitted over electronic networks must be protected against unauthorized access.
+Encryption and integrity controls are both addressable — but the risk of transmitting ePHI over unencrypted channels is so high that OCR expects encryption in virtually all circumstances.
+Transport Layer Security (TLS) 1.2 or higher is the minimum for web-based ePHI transmission, and end-to-end encryption is expected for secure messaging and API integrations between healthcare platforms.

 Person or Entity Authentication (§164.312(d))